-General upper secondary education (ISCED 3) in Spain comprises the 4th year of compulsory secondary education (ESO) and the two bachillerato years (Spanish Baccalaureate).
+General upper secondary education (ISCED 3) in Spain comprises the 4th year of compulsory secondary education (ESO) and the two bachillerato years.

 Types of institutions

-As reflected in Article 108 of Organic Law 2/2006 on Education (LOE), as amended in Organic Law 3/2020 (LOMLOE), the network of schools providing bachillerato education consists on:
+As reflected in article 108 of Organic Law 2/2006 on Education (LOE), as amended by Organic Law 3/2020 (LOMLOE), and applicable in this case, the network of schools providing bachillerato education consists on:

 - institutions fully or partially supported by public funds: